Your Ultimate Guide to True HEPA (H13) Filters

 Why is air quality important?

-Removing dangerous particles from the air in your home gives you much greater control over your household’s wellness.
+Removing dangerous particles from the air in your home improves your household’s wellness.
 And who wouldn’t want that?
-Wellness is important, so air quality is important.

 - According to the U.S. Environmental Protection Agency (EPA), we spend 90% of our time indoors, where “pollutants are often two to five times higher.”